shalzz/newgaia/docs/vision/1-intro.md

 # The Vision 🌌

-To build a new Economic, Cultural, and Technological Foundation for our civilization that brings prosperity to each individual and enables them to develop deep emotional bonds with one another and hence the universe at large.

 ## Prosperity

 Prosperity is the state of constantly growing and flourishing in all aspects of life: